jet/equinox/DOCUMENTATION.md

 State of an Aggregate based on the Events stored in a Stream in a Store.

-The specifics of an Access Strategy depend on what makes sense for a given Store, i.e. `Equinox.Cosmos` necessarily has a significantly different set of strategies than `Equinox.EventStore` (although there is an intersection).
+The specifics of an Access Strategy depend on what makes sense for a given Store, i.e. `Equinox.CosmosStore` necessarily has a significantly different set of strategies than `Equinox.EventStore` (although there is an intersection).

 Access Strategies only affect performance; you should still be able to infer